codebyharshit/solidity-hardhat-deploy/README.md

 ## Task Description

-Create a Fully Working Wallet Based on Nodejs.
+Create a Smart Contract on Solidity to mint NFT and deploy it on Polugon Using Hardhat environment.

 ## Tasks Included

-- Maintain User session with JWT token
-- Send Email Verification Mail to User on Signup
-- Login with Password
-- Give Fake Balance on User Signup
 - Manage ERC20 tokens Transfer Functionality between Users
 - Show Transaction Details (Admin/User View)
 - Send Transaction Success/Failure Details to User on Email